lim0606/ndsb/README.md

 ### Hardwares
   * Three local machines, each having either one or two NVIDIA GTX titan black graphic cards, and five Amazon EC2 servers supporting NVIDIA gpu.

   During the competition, I've used a single desktop installed a single NVIDIA GTX titan black.
-For the last week of the competition, two desktops and five Amazon EC2 servers supporting NVIDIA gpu to train models parallely.
+For the last week of the competition, two desktops and five Amazon EC2 servers supporting NVIDIA gpu were added to train models parallely.
 To use Amazon EC2 servers, I followed instructions of this post, https://github.com/duguyue100/awsdlgpu/blob/master/aws_for_dl.md.